 “We are very excited at Lumina to bring the transformation vision to life.
 How Exactly do we do it?
 We Build our products around 3 areas:

 - Value-added applications help customers to realize end-to-end scenarios.
-We are excited to be working on a multitude application including solutions for flow management, path management, and service management.”
+We are excited to be working on a multitude of applications including solutions for flow management, path management, and service management.”

 Edgar Lombera, VP of Technical Operations

 “This is where the Lumina NetDev team comes in.
 Our mission is to make our customers successful with their digital transformation.
 We know that you can’t take SDN controllers and frameworks and applications and throw them in a box and make them work together.
-It requires an understanding of various technologies to really make all these products fit properly in a customers network.
+It requires an understanding of various technologies to really make all these products fit properly in a customer’s network.
 Now, this is critical because building networks that use open source and software-based technologies are not like building networks in the past.
-It’s a different philosophy, different approach, with different technologies, are involved, and different operational processes.
+It’s a different philosophy; a different approach with different technologies are involved, and different operational processes.
 That’s what NetDev services corrals to help you realize the business value of the investment in network technology.”